Spiritual Trap: How a Spiritual Path Can Ensnare Us

 The Ultimate Destination: Homecoming

 The spiritual path is often visualized as a journey toward a destination.
 But the true destination is not an external place or state; it’s a homecoming.
-The Diamond Approach emphasizes that the soul’s ultimate home is its depth, and this depth is synonymous with the divine or the beloved.
+The Diamond Approach emphasizes that the soul’s ultimate home is its depth, which is synonymous with the divine or the beloved.
 However, the spiritual trap here is mistaking external achievements or spiritual milestones as the final destination.
 True homecoming is realizing that the beloved, the ultimate depth of the soul, is also its true nature and identity.
 It’s a state of being where the seeker and the sought merge, where the journey and the destination become one.

 It’s a riot!